wabicai/dapp-docs/connect-to-software/README.md

   - Prefer `window.$onekey.ethereum`; fall back to `window.ethereum` as needed
   - Multi‑chain; see per‑chain sections for signing/transactions/events (ETH, BTC, Solana, NEAR, Nostr, WebLN)

 > Note: This section centers on the native provider flow based on EIP‑1193.
-If your app already uses Wallet Kits or needs compatibility guidance, see “Support Wallet Kits” and “Compatible with MetaMask” in the navigation.
+If your app already uses Wallet Kits or needs compatibility guidance, see [Support Wallet Kits](support-wallet-kit/README.md) and [Compatible with MetaMask](compatible-with-metamask.md).

 ## Minimal example (EVM)